Preconditioned normal equations for solving discretised partial differential equations: Functional Analytic Perspective

 {Let us denote with $V_h^\prime$ the dual space of $V_h$}.
-It is important to notice that $A:V_h\to V_h^\prime$ and $A^T:V_h\to V_h^\prime$, in fact the matrix $A^T$ is neither the Hilbert adjoint of $A$ nor the Banach adjoint of $A$, but it is the Galerkin approximation of the Hilbert adjoint of the operator discretised by $A$.
+It is important to notice that $A:V_h\to V_h^\prime$ and $A^T:V_h\to V_h^\prime$, in fact, the matrix $A^T$ is neither the Hilbert adjoint of $A$ nor the Banach adjoint of $A$, but it is the Galerkin approximation of the Hilbert adjoint of the operator discretised by $A$.

 Due to the range of $A$ being $V_h^\prime$ while the domain of $A^T$ is $V_h$, we observe that even if the normal equation \eqref{eq:normal} makes sense from the finite dimensional linear algebra point of view, it does not have any meaning from the functional analysis point of view, in that it is performing operations on inconsistent function spaces.
+We remark that this inconsistency is not an issue if one considers the primal variational formulation of the problem \eqref{eq:weakForm}, but is rather introduced by our choice of solving the linear system via the normal equation.
 For this reason, we need to be careful when considering the normal equation in the context of the discretisation of partial differential equations.
-Let us consider a Riesz map $\tau:V_h^\prime\to V_h$ discretised by the matrix $T$. {The appropriate choice of the Riesz map is problem dependent.
-An in depth discussion of an appropriate choice for the advection diffusion equation can be found in Example \ref{ex:L2InnerProduct} and \ref{ex:H1InnerProduct}.} Consider the normal equation
+Let us consider a Riesz map $\tau:V_h^\prime\to V_h$ discretised by the matrix $T$.
+To remove the inconsistency mentioned above, we thus consider the following modified normal equation,